bcgov/NotifyBC/docs/docs/config/cronJobs.md

 module.exports = {
   cron: {
     checkRssConfigUpdates: {
+      // minutely
       timeSpec: '0 * * * * *',
     },
   },
 };
 ```

-_timeSpec_ follows [same syntax described above](#timeSpec).
-Note this _timeSpec_ doesn't control the RSS poll frequency (which is defined in dynamic configs and is service specific), instead it only controls the frequency to check for dynamic config changes.
+Note _timeSpec_ doesn't control the RSS poll frequency (which is defined in dynamic configs and is service specific), instead it only controls the frequency to check for dynamic config changes.

 ## Delete Notification Bounces